 Next Steps to Get Started

-Hopefully, the different campaign ideas and marketing suggestions mentioned above give you some inspiration for beefing up your customer lifetime value.
+Hopefully, the different campaign ideas and marketing suggestions mentioned above give you some inspiration for beefing up your average customer lifetime value.
 But if you’re like many marketers and business owners, you’re probably wondering how to best get started.
 In other words, what are some simple steps you can take today to lay the foundation for future campaigns like these?

 Every business is different, but if you haven’t already done the following, we’d recommend beginning here: